ColinFay/proustr/README.md

 ### `pr_normalize_punc()`

 French has a weird punctuation use.
 For example, quotes are `«` and `»`, instead of `""`.
 Other strange characters may include `՚`,`︐` or `’` for apostrophe.
-Even weirder, french people use apostrophe.
-This function removes most of the punctuation idiosyncracy from french.
+This function removes most of the punctuation idiosyncracy you can find in a french text.

 Note: books from {proustr} have already been normalized.